 Your abstract, up to two pages (500 to 700 words), in PDF format describes your project and includes the author names, their school and contact details.
 It should identify the problem you hope to solve or the hypothesis you will investigate.
 Briefly describe you approach to investigating the problem and perhaps some of the most important issues or variables.
 Mention what results and answers you hope to determine by your work and how they might impact the world if you are successful.

 A sample College level application is shown here:

-- Register at this site and submit your abstract for the event by the submission deadline, 5/31/2021.
-The deadline has been extended to July 15 to allow High Schoolers more time to apply.
+- Register at this site and submit your abstract for the event by the abstract submission deadline, 2/28/2023.
 Use form below.
 There is no submission fee.
-Applications by college students are no longer accepted and they will be notified of the acceptance of their abstract submission by 3/30/2023.
+Applicants will be notified of the acceptance of their abstract submission by 3/30/2023.
 Presentations are to be made on line on May 26, 2023

 Terms and Conditions Regarding Submissions:

 - Poster authors must be high school or undergraduate students at the time of submission and may be members of a team comprising of up to four students.

 - The poster should be fully the work of the student or students.

 - The poster abstract should not be previously published or presented at another conference which has assigned copyright.
 If any plagiarism or copyright issues are found for the abstract, it will not be accepted.

 - Poster abstracts must be submitted by the deadline.
 Abstracts submitted afterward will not be considered for evaluation.

 - The organizing/review committee of the IEEE Student Engineering Team Challenge reserves the right to accept or reject any abstract without assigning any reason.